Matrix Autoregressive Model with Vector Time Series Covariates for Spatio-Temporal Data

-To encapsulate, our paper has two major contributions.
+To summarize, our paper has two major contributions.
 Firstly, we build a unified matrix autoregression framework for spatio-temporal data that incorporates lower-order scalar/vector time series covariates.
-Such a framework has strong application motivation where domain scientists are curious about integrating the information of spatial and non-spatial data for predictions and inference.
+Such a framework has strong application motivation where domain scientists are curious about integrating spatial and non-spatial data information for predictions and inference.
 The framework also bridges regression methodologies with tensor predictors and responses of non-uniform modes, making the theoretical investigation itself an interesting topic.
 Secondly, we propose to estimate coefficients of the auxiliary covariates, together with the autoregressive coefficients, in a single penalized maximum likelihood estimation (MLE) framework with the RKHS functional norm penalty.
 The RKHS framework builds spatial continuity into the regression coefficients.
 We establish the joint asymptotics of the autoregressive coefficients and the functional parameters under fixed/high matrix dimensionality regimes and propose an efficient alternating minimization algorithm for estimation and validate it with extensive simulations and real applications.

 The remainder of the paper is organized as follows.
 We introduce our model formally in Section~\ref{sec:model} and provide model interpretations and comparisons in sufficient detail.
-Section~\ref{sec:algorithm} introduces the penalized MLE framework and describes the exact and approximate estimation algorithms.
+Section~\ref{sec:algorithm} introduces the penalized MLE framework and describes an alternating minimization framework for estimation.
 Large sample properties of the estimators under fixed and high matrix dimensionality are established in Section~\ref{sec:theory}.
 Section~\ref{sec:simulation} provides extensive simulation studies for validating the consistency of the estimators, demonstrating BIC-based model selection results, and comparing our method with various competitors.
-We apply our method to the global TEC data in Section~\ref{sec:application} and make conclusions in Section~\ref{sec:summary}.
-Technical proofs and additional details of the simulation and real data applications are deferred to supplemental materials.
+We apply our method to the global TEC data in Section~\ref{sec:application} and draw conclusions in Section~\ref{sec:summary}.
+Technical proofs and additional details of the algorithm and simulations are deferred to supplemental materials.